plone/documentation/docs/overview/index.md

 Plone has the maturity, stability, and reliability of an application maintained by open source developers with decades of experience, while continually evolving and adapting to modern technology.

 Lots of customizations can be made through-the-web, such as creating content types, themes, workflows, and much more.
-A full file system based development workflow is also possible.
+A full file system based development workflow is possible and recommended for team work and deployment, backed by source code repositories.
 Plone can be extended and used as a framework on which to build custom CMS-like solutions.

 Plone works as a: